-My second book, The ABCs of Autism Acceptance (2016), from Autonomous Press, is an exploration of neurodiversity, acceptance, and Autistic culture.
-Where my first book, No You Don’t: Essays From an Unstrange Mind (2013), approached autism from the personal perspective of my lived experience, ABCs expands that view, pulling together ideas, quotes, and information about the Autistic community at large.In addition to my own books, my work appears in the following anthologies:
+I’ve recently edited an anthology, Spectrums: Autistic Transgender People in Their Own Words (Jessica Kingsley Publishers, 2020).
+The ABCs of Autism Acceptance (Autonomous Press, 2016) is an exploration of neurodiversity, acceptance, and Autistic culture in 26 chapters.
+Where my memoir collection , No You Don’t: Essays From an Unstrange Mind (Unstrange Publications, 2013), approached autism from the personal perspective of my lived experience, ABCs expands that view, pulling together ideas, quotes, and information about the Autistic community at large.In addition to my own books, my work appears in the following anthologies:

 - Challenging Genders: Non-Binary Experiences of Those Assigned Female at Birth (2018)

 - Spoon Knife 2: Test Chamber (2017)

 - What Every Autistic Girl Wishes Her Parents Knew (2016)

 - Typed Words, Loud Voices (2015)

 The Real Experts (2015)